CampusAI/CampusAI.github.io/_rl/lecture_11/lecture11.md

 - $$p(s_{t+1} \mid s_t, a_t)$$: Is low-**dimensional** but **dynamic**: It models the environment transitions.

 ### Latent space models
+{% include end-row.html %}
+{% include start-row.html %}

 We need to learn models for:
 - **Observation model:** $$p(o_t \mid s_t )$$: To convert from states to observations.
 <!-- - $$p(s_t \mid o_t )$$: To convert from observations to states. -->
 - **Dynamics model:** $$p(s_{t+1} \mid s_t, a_t )$$: To know how the transitions work.
 - **Reward model:** $$p(r_t \mid s_t, a_t )$$: To plan for maximum reward.

+{% include annotation.html %}
-**OBS:** The state structure is not given to us, they are latent variables (helper random variables which are not observed but rather inferred from the observed variables).
+The state structure is not given to us, they are latent variables (helper random variables which are not observed but rather inferred from the observed variables).
+{% include end-row.html %}
+{% include start-row.html %}

 #### Training Latent space models
 Given a dataset of trajectories: $$\mathcal{D} = \{(s_{t+1} \mid s_t, a_t)_i\}$$ we can train a **fully observed** ($$s_t = o_t$$) model maximizing over its parameters: